Home Assistant is an open-source home automation robotics designed to be the central control system in a smart house or smart home.

 Other options are to use TLS or SSL via the add-ons Duck DNS integrating Let’s Encrypt or Let’s Encrypt.

-To reveal your instance to the internet, use an SSH tunnel or a VPN.
+Use an SSH tunnel or a VPN to reveal your instance to the internet.
 Make sure to expose the used port in your router.